 deployment of its strategic missile defense system in Eastern Europe.
 Even though

-the fact that the rocket and nuclear threat from Iran
+to the fact that missile and nuclear threat from Iran may

-and not be.
-At the Ministry of Foreign Affairs and at the General Staff
+and not to be.
+In the Ministry of Foreign Affairs and the General Staff

-as a military technique aimed at weakening Russian strategic
+as a forceful technique aimed at weakening Russian strategic

-nuclear deterrence forces.
-And although the US Congress has so far - until the end of negotiations with the governments of the Czech Republic and Poland, as well as an assessment of the effectiveness of the missile defense system in Europe by independent experts - has not given the green light to the deployment of anti-missile defense elements near the borders of the Russian Federation, Russian generals have already threatened Washington and its allies with adequate and asymmetric measures, including targeting operational-tactical missiles at radar station in Brdy near Prague and an anti-missile base in Ustka on the Baltic coast.
-Moreover, Yury Valuevskiy, Chief of the General Staff of the RF Armed Forces, warned
+nuclear deterrent forces.
+And although the US Congress has not yet - pending the completion of negotiations with the governments of the Czech Republic and Poland, as well as an assessment of the effectiveness of the missile defense system in Europe by independent experts - to the deployment of missile defense elements near the borders of the Russian Federation, Russian generals have already threatened Washington and its allies with adequate and asymmetrical measures, including targeting operational-tactical missiles at radar station in Brdy near Prague and the missile defense base in Ustka on the Baltic coast.
+Moreover, the Chief of the General Staff of the Russian Armed Forces, Yuri Valuevsky, warned

-Poles that the system of strategic containment of Russia can automatically respond to the launch of an American anti-missile.
-True, Russian generals for some reason do not remember the first two US strategic missile defense areas located in Alaska and
+Poles that Russia’s strategic deterrence system can automatically respond to the launch of an American anti-missile missile.
+True, for some reason Russian generals do not remember the first two areas of the US strategic missile defense system, located in Alaska and

-in California, where there are about forty anti-missiles, not ten,
+in California, where there are about forty interceptor missiles, not ten,

 as planned in Poland.
-Everything shows that behind the slogans about the strategic partnership of the two states, which were exchanged more than once
+Apparently, behind the slogans about the strategic partnership of the two states, which were exchanged more than once

-Presidents George Bush and Vladimir Putin, in fact, there is a strategic confrontation, the content of which was not only the anti-missile fence with which the United States surrounds Russia, but also the problems
+Presidents George Bush and Vladimir Putin, in fact there is a strategic confrontation, the content of which was not only the anti-missile fence with which the United States surrounds Russia, but also problems

-Kosovo, Iran's nuclear power, development of democracy in our country
+Kosovo, nuclear energy in Iran, development of democracy in our country

 Russia - European Union